About the C-1

 As with all EVs, the battery pack will eventually need to be replaced.
 However, since it is 1/3 – 1/8 the size of a typical EV battery pack, the replacement cost will be much, much more affordable.
 And we’re using a cooling system similar to Tesla’s, so we should be able to offer a similar warranty.

 Will the C-1 be able to handle inclement weather?
 Off-road?

 Because the C-1 is all-wheel drive and has our gyro stability system, it will handle as well as, if not better than, any other all-wheel drive car in inclement weather.
-And we have an off-road version in the works!
+And yes, we do plan to eventually develop an off-road version.